 17:30 - Reception

-Scientific committee: Sally Chambers (Ghent University), Steven Claeyssens (Royal Library Netherlands), Simon Hengchen (Université libre de Bruxelles), Mike Kestemont (Antwerp University), Frédéric Lemmers (Royal Library of Belgium), Seth van Hooland (Université libre de Bruxelles), Marianne Van Remoortel (Ghent University), Joris Van Eijnatten (Utrecht University), Charles Van den Heuvel (University of Amsterdam), Christophe Verbruggen (Ghent University).
+Scientific committee: Sally Chambers (Ghent University), Steven Claeyssens (National Library Netherlands), Simon Hengchen (Université libre de Bruxelles), Mike Kestemont (Antwerp University), Frédéric Lemmers (Royal Library of Belgium), Seth van Hooland (Université libre de Bruxelles), Marianne Van Remoortel (Ghent University), Joris Van Eijnatten (Utrecht University), Charles Van den Heuvel (University of Amsterdam), Christophe Verbruggen (Ghent University).

 Sponsored by: TIC Collaborative (Belspo-Brain), Research Community Digital Humanities Flanders (FWO), DARIAH-VL (FWO), ReSIC ULB and Ghent Centre for Digital Humanities.